 Not only can late fees cost you extra cash, but they also look bad on your credit report.
 Most credit card companies will allow you to set up an automatic draft, so your monthly payment is taken from your bank account.
 Credit agencies look favorably on borrowers that pay their monthly payments on time.

 As you’re working to rebuild your credit score, one of the most important things you can do is to review your credit report yourself.
 You’re entitled to one free annual credit report from each of the three big credit agencies.
 Look over your credit report carefully.
 If you spot any errors, you’ll need to file a dispute with the credit agency that has the error.

-Rebuilding your credit may take a few months to several years depending on your circumstances.
+Rebuilding your credit may take a few months to several years, depending on your circumstances.
 Paying your credit card monthly will help boost your score and open other lines of credit to you.
-Not only will you reap the financial benefits of a higher credit score, you’ll also feel financially secure and that’s one thing you can’t put a price tag on.
+Not only will you reap the financial benefits of a higher credit score, but you’ll also feel financially secure, and that’s one thing you can’t put a price tag on.